Available in: All subscription levels

 Avero keeps helpful user information in the user management page to reference and to sort lists more conveniently.
 This includes a user's last login date and status.
 The available statuses are automatically assigned based on user activity.

-- Active - an active user who has recently logged into the product
+- Active - an active user who has recently logged into Avero

-- Inactive - a user that has current access but hasn't logged in in the last 90 days.
+- Inactive - a user that has current access but hasn't logged in and run a report in the last 45 days.
 In parentheses, you'll see how many days this user has been inactive.
 Some users may actively be using Avero through emailed reports, but not logging in every day and so show as inactive.
-Only actual logins reflect in Status.
+Only logins with report activity reflect in Status.
 Please note: logbook activity does not update User Status, only reporting activity does.

 - Invited - indicates a user that has been invited but hasn't yet followed the link and completed their profile.
 This user will not be able to sign in to Avero until they follow the invitation link and set up their profile.